-To modify the properties of an activity, transition, or iteration:
+To modify the properties of an activity or a transition:

-- Double click on the item. (does not apply to block, or subflow activities) - Right click on the item and select Properties from the context menu. - The end activity has no properties that can be modified.
+- Double click on the item. (does not apply to subflow activities) - Right click on the item and select Properties from the context menu. - The end activity has no properties that can be modified.

-To access the items contained in a block or subflow activity:
+To access the items contained in subflow activity:

-- Double click on the activity. - A new graph window opens, showing the contents of the block or subflow. - The contents of a subflow activity may not be edited in the new graph window, but editing contents of a block activity is allowed. - An end activity is not permitted in a block activity, but is permitted in a subflow.
+- Double click on the activity. - A new graph window opens, showing the contents of the subflow. - The contents of a subflow activity may not be edited in the new graph window